manifold-systems/manifold/docs/docs.md

 ### JSON and JSON Schema
-The JSON type manifold provides comprehensive support for JSON.
+The JSON type manifold provides comprehensive support for JSON resource files (extension `.json`).
 You can define a JSON API with JSON resources consisting of either sample JSON or [JSON Schema](https://json-schema.org/) version 4 or later.
 Your JSON resource files serve as the _single source of truth_ regarding JSON APIs.
 You use JSON-expressed types *directly* in your code without maintaining a separate set of classes or wedging a code generator into your build.

+Note the Manifold plugin for IntelliJ supports JSON and YAML two-way tooling.
+Make changes to your JSON and YAML files and use the changes immediately in your code.
+Additionally you can use features such as Find Usages, Refactor/Rename, Navigation, Hotswap Debugging, etc. directly from elements in resources files and Java files.

 Here is a simple `User` type defined in `resources/abc/User.json` using JSON Schema:
 ```json